 Fig. 11.
-Illustration of graceful degradation (GD): Simulation data for a pre-recorded manipulandum trajectory is rendered in two ways: using GD (in red) with warm threshold at 600 nodes; without GD (in black) with all four tree levels.
+Illustration of graceful degradation (GD).
+Simulation data for a prerecorded manipulandum trajectory is rendered in two ways: using GD (in gray with triangles (red)) with warm threshold at 600 nodes; without GD (in black) with all four tree levels.
 The pointshell has 85,018 points total.
 The common x-axis corresponds to haptic frames.
-This data was recorded on a three-year-old 3.0 GHz dual Intel Xeon processor with 2.75 Gb of memory, illustrating algorithm's adaptivity to different computer speeds.
-On the (faster) machine of Table I, the black timing curve reaches a maximum of ~800 μs .
+This data was recorded on a 3-year-old 3.0-GHz dual Intel Xeon processor with 2.75 Gbytes of memory, illustrating algorithm's adaptivity to different computer speeds.
+On the (faster) machine of Table 1, the black timing curve reaches a maximum of ~800 μ s.

-We demonstrate "defo-defo" contact by simulating a deformable dragon in contact with a deformable dinosaur, and a deformable mechanical structure in contact with a deformable hose (Figure 13).
-Figure 16 demonstrates the benefits of graceful degradation to simulate very large contact areas.
-Interactive (dis)assembly and path planning are illustrated in Figure 3 by example where the user can manipulate a metallic rigid component in contact with deformable hose geometry typical of modern airplanes.
+approximations (see Fig. 11).
+We also present a detailed deformable dragon in contact with a rigid Buddha mesh.
+Fig. 12 gives a haptic gaming example demonstrating that pointshells with a million points can be simulated when our method is used for rigid simulations only.
+We demonstrate "defo-defo" contact by simulating a deformable dragon in contact with a deformable dinosaur, and a deformable mechanical structure in contact with a deformable hose (Fig. 13).
+Fig. 14 shows that our method can render detailed features such as the bumps on the back of the dinosaur.
+Fig. 16 demonstrates the benefits of graceful degradation to simulate very large contact areas.
+Interactive (dis)assembly and path planning are illustrated in Fig. 3 by example where the user can manipulate a metallic rigid component in contact with deformable hose geometry typical of modern airplanes.
 Large hose deformations allow the operator to interactively navigate the component in between the hoses.